-18. Candidates who register for any programme are expected to attend the relevant scheduled sessions at the University or at any other location where such sessions are held unless a special arrangement has been agreed, in advance, by the Head of Department responsible for the programme (or his/her nominee).
+29. Candidates who register for any programme are expected to attend the relevant scheduled sessions at the University or at any other location where such sessions are held unless a special arrangement has been agreed, in advance, by the Dean of School responsible for the programme (or his/her nominee).
 Candidates whose attendance is deemed by the Programme Leader to be unsatisfactory will be put on review.

-19. Candidates who are placed on review and who, without the prior permission of the Head of Department (or his/her nominee), attend for less than 100% of programmed time within a subsequent period of four academic weeks will have their studies terminated.
+30. Candidates who are placed on review and who, without the prior permission of the Dean of School, attend for less than 100% of programmed time within a subsequent period of four academic weeks will have their studies terminated.

 Leave of Absence

-20. Candidates who wish to suspend their studies for good cause may apply to their Head of Department (or his/her nominee) for Leave of Absence in accordance with the provisions of Regulation IX.
+31. Candidates who wish to suspend their studies for good cause may apply to their Dean of School for Leave of Absence in accordance with the provisions of Regulation IX.

 Appendix 1